sphinx-labs/sphinx/docs/variables.md

 uint[1][2][3] myMultiNestedArray;
 ```

-In your ChugSplash config file:
+In your Sphinx config file:
 ```ts
 myMultiNestedArray: [[[1, 2, 3], [4, 5, 6]]]
 ```

 ### Dynamic arrays

-You can define dynamic arrays in your ChugSplash config file using the same exact format as [fixed size arrays](#arrays).
+You can define dynamic arrays in your Sphinx config file using the same exact format as [fixed size arrays](#arrays).

 ## Structs